 In 1963, an ordinary schoolboy named Erasto Mpemba from Africa noticed that it would freeze faster if you heat ice cream and put it in the refrigerator.

-With this, he turned to his school teacher but did not receive an answer.
+With this, he turned to his school teacher but did not answer.
 But physics professor Dennis Osborne happily helped the boy understand this phenomenon.

 For six years, a student and a professor conducted experiments, and in 1969, the Physics Education journal published their results.

-To do this, they studied the freezing time of different water samples in a freezer.
+They studied the freezing time of different water samples in a freezer to do this.
 They observed that this time was longer when the water was initially around 25 degrees and minimum when it was around 90 degrees.